|

 Though it certainly qualifies as an “out of the way” destination, the Owens

-Valley is really a pretty place to visit.
+Valley is really a pretty place to visit...
 Especially in the fall. )

-What sets this boxcar apart from many of the others we’ve seen are the huge cross members ( needle beams ) beneath it.
-Since these cars were built years after many of the others, it may have been that the builder observed the issues the lighter-duty cars exhibited, which same accounted for why they had only 20,000 pound gross carrying capacities, whereas these cars could haul 40,000 pounds.
-Old pal Bill Schaefer built the #17 you see pictured in these pages during a visit here in December of 2003.
+What sets this boxcar apart from many of the others we’ve seen are the huge cross members ( needle beams ) beneath it...
+Since these cars were built years after many of the others, it may have been that the builder observed the issues the lighter-duty cars exhibited, which same accounted for why they had only 20,000 pound gross carrying capacities, whereas these cars could haul 40,000 pounds...
+Old pal Bill Schaefer built the #17 you see pictured in these pages during a visit here in December of 2003...
 Our thanks to him, for sure, for the help!
-For more, detailed information about these cars, we recommend you now pick up a copy of Mal Ferrell's Book, "Southern Pacific Narrow Gauge” printed by PFM. |
+For more, detailed information about these cars, we recommend you pick yourself up a copy of Mal Ferrell's Book, "Southern Pacific Narrow Gauge” printed by PFM... |

 |